MathieuNls/bianca/bianca.md

 As we linked bug-introducing changes to their commits (Section \ref{sec:bug-introduction}), we can propose to the developers not only the code that _looks like_ their modification and we know introduced a defect in the past but also what fixes have been deployed to eradicate it.

-BIANCA does not rely on statistical models to predict risky commits but on code.
+BIANCA does not rely on statistical models nor require training to identify risky commits but on code.
 We believe that this can make BIANCA a practical approach for the developers as they will know why a given modification has been reported as risky in terms of code and not fit (or lack thereof) to a statistical model.
 Furthermore, we propose concrete actions, in the form of code, which can be taken to reduce the risk of introducing defects to the system.
 Finally, the online part happens before the commit reach the central repository (Section \ref{sec:Pre-Commit-Hook}), thus, preventing unfortunate pull of defect by other members of the organization.